RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 		you don’t want to send the list in the body of your response; hint2: consider pagination, √ since you have a lot of articles!)
 		3. GET /runs/### = retrieve the specific ID from the JSON object √
-		4. POST /runs = append a run at the end of the JSON
+		4. POST /runs = append a run at the end of the JSON √
 		5. PUT /runs = bulk update all your run
 		6. PUT /runs/### = update the specific run
-		7. DELETE /runs/### = delete the specific run have the ability to handle error/non-valid requests Use pagnation and style ID response, on main page. raw response from API does not need to be styled
+		7. DELETE /runs/### = delete the specific run

+		Use pagnation and style ID response, on main page. raw response from API does not need to be styled

+		extremley basic error handling